Wolf Blitzer: Other media appearances

-On September 17, 2009, Blitzer competed on an episode of Celebrity Jeopardy!, finishing the Double Jeopardy round with negative $4,600, prompting host Alex Trebek to comment: “Wolf, things have not worked out as well as you had hoped for".
+On September 17, 2009, Blitzer competed on an episode of Celebrity Jeopardy!, finishing the Double Jeopardy round with negative $4,600.
 Blitzer was given $1,000 to bet in Final Jeopardy!, finishing with $2,000, losing to comedian Andy Richter.

-Blitzer, along with fellow CNN anchor John King, is a fan of the Washington Wizards NBA team and participates in a pre-game video update for the team at home games known as the "Wizards Situation."
+Blitzer, along with fellow CNN anchor John King, is a fan of the Washington Wizards and participates in a pre-game video update for the team at home games known as the "Wizards Situation."

-Blitzer has appeared in numerous films as himself reporting on events, including the James Bond film Skyfall.
+Blitzer has appeared in numerous films as himself, reporting on events, including the James Bond film Skyfall.
 Blitzer also made guest appearances in Netflix's political drama House of Cards, portraying himself.
 He also makes a brief cameo in the 2016 film Batman v Superman: Dawn of Justice and in the Ben 10: Omniverse episode "An American Benwolf in London".
-He appears as himself in Mission: Impossible - Fallout (2018), though the film later reveals that he was actually portraying Simon Pegg's character Benji Dunn in a Wolf Blitzer disguise.
+He appears as himself in Mission: Impossible - Fallout (2018).

-Blitzer played a supporting role in the 2009 documentary Back Door Channels: The Price of Peace, in which he relayed his experiences as a journalist working for the Jerusalem Post, which traces the confluence of factors that made the 1979 Peace Treaty between Israel and Egypt possible.
+Blitzer played a supporting role in the 2009 documentary Back Door Channels: The Price of Peace, which traces the confluence of factors that made the 1979 Egypt–Israel peace treaty possible.
+In the film, he discusses his experience as a journalist working for The Jerusalem Post at the time the treaty was negotiated.